aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mobi-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert MOBI to XLSB or Online App" h2="Export MOBI to XLSB via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting MOBI to XLSB is a useful process for many reasons.
+XLSB is a binary file format used by Microsoft Excel, and it is a great way to store data in a structured format.
+It is also a great way to share data between different applications, as it is compatible with many different programs.
+Additionally, XLSB files are much smaller than other file formats, making them easier to store and transfer.

- You can include MOBI to XLSB conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for MOBI to XLSB Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful, and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert MOBI to XLSB.
+With Aspose.Words for C++, you can export MOBI to HTML, and then with Aspose.Cells for C++, you can convert HTML to XLSB.
+Both APIs come under the Aspose.Total for C++ package, making it easy to access both APIs in one place.
+The APIs are also easy to use, so you can quickly and easily convert MOBI to XLSB within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}